Delegating Tasks: How Effective Leader's Delegate

 If you're a perfectionist, which you are, or you wouldn't resist delegating tasks in the first place, you will be disappointed.
 No one is perfect, and few people will perfect new functions on day one.

-Also, fear of failure is crippling for employees, and it will hurt your business if people are afraid to bring new ideas and practices forward.
+Additionally, a fear of failure can be crippling for employees, and it will harm your business if people are hesitant to introduce new ideas and practices.
 You want people to be enthusiastic about trying new things.

 Take the long view.